-Akua is a public health practitioner with over 20 years’ experience in health communications and training.
-Her track record includes developing and managing interventions which focus on awareness raising, influencing behaviour change and minimising the impact of social and health inequalities.
+Akua has worked in the public health sector for over 20 years’ with experience in project management, health communications and work based learning.
+Her track record includes curriculum design, developing and managing interventions which focus on awareness raising, influencing behaviour change and minimising the impact of social and health inequalities.

 Akua teaches, module leads and supervises dissertations on a range of undergraduate and postgraduate programmes.
 She is also an admissions tutor for the (FdE) foundation degree Health & Social Care programme.